Is this program right for you?

 Q: I’VE TAKEN A COUPLE OF OTHER EMERGENCY MANAGEMENT COURSES THROUGH THE JIBC.
 CAN I GET CREDIT FOR THEM TOWARDS THE DEGREE?

 A: The degree program comprises a series of specific core courses.
 Individual certificate courses offered by EMD cannot be transferred in.

 Q: I’VE COMPLETED THE EM CERTIFICATE PROGRAM AND I’M THINKING OF TAKING THE DIPLOMA OR DEGREE.
 CAN I GET CREDIT FOR ANY COURSES?

-A: Graduates of the EM certificate program receive credit for ESMS-1300 Foundations of Emergency Management I (3.0 credits) and ESMS-2300 Foundations of Emergency Management II (3.0 credits).
+A: Graduates of the Associate Certificate in Emergency Management receive credit for ESMS-1300 Foundations of Emergency Management I (3.0 credits) and ESMS-2300 Foundations of Emergency Management II (3.0 credits).
 They also receive 6.0 elective credits towards the bachelor program.

-A: Graduates of the Emergency Management Exercise Design certificate program receive credit for ESMS-3360 Exercise Program Management.
+A: Graduates of the Associate Certificate in Emergency Management Exercise Design receive credit for ESMS-3360 Exercise Program Management.

 TRANSFER CREDIT & PRIOR LEARNING ASSESSMENTS

 Q: I HAVE TAKEN ICS TRAINING THROUGH A DIFFERENT TRAINING PROVIDER.
 CAN I GET CREDIT FOR IT AT JIBC?